elastifeed/es-collector/README.md

 **!!!
 DEVELOPMENT !!!** deployment of the central collector system

 ## Installation
-First copy the example `.env.example` file and fill the database credentials
+First copy the example `.env.example` file and fill the database credentials and replace `SYSTEM_PUSH_PAGE` with the appropriate URL.
 ```bash
 cp .env.example .env
 vim .env